-The GRE test can be challenging, hence, a good preparation strategy is key to acing it.
+The GRE test can be challenging, but do not worry – a good preparation strategy is key to acing it.
 You can take over three to six months to prepare for the exam to get your desired scores.
-However, if you don’t have much preparation time left, then a GRE study plan for 2 months can also work for you as well, but you need to be consistent.
+However, if you don’t have much preparation time left, then a GRE study plan for 2 months can work for you as well, but you need to be consistent.
 This article will help you get started with this plan, so keep reading!

 Step 1 – Begin with a GRE Mock Test